• Skip to primary navigation

 Description

-Whipped Nutella ganache recipe made with semi-sweet chocolate (for topping 12 cupcakes or filling a cake with 3 layers)
+Whipped Nutella ganache made with semi-sweet chocolate and heavy cream — rich, silky, and perfect for topping 12 cupcakes or filling a 3-layer cake.

 Ingredients